nunofachada/perfandpubtools/README.md

 #### 4.1.7\.
 Speedup

 The [speedup] function is used to obtain relative speedups between different implementations.
-Using the variables defined in the previous example, lets obtain the speedup of [Quicksort] versus [Merge sort] for different vector
+Using the variables defined in the previous example, the following instruction obtains the speedup of [Quicksort] versus [Merge sort] for different vector sizes:
-sizes:

 ```matlab
 s = speedup(0, 1, 'Merge sort', ms, 'Quicksort', qs);